What Is a Family Office?

 Difference Between Institutions & Family Offices

 Family offices are a unique breed.
 When it comes to putting capital to work, family offices tend to be incredibly opportunistic and nimble.
 In comparison, their institutional counterparts often have specific investment mandates and size & track record benchmarks needed prior to pulling the trigger on an investment.
 The average institutional investors (labor unions, banks, insurance companies, pensions, etc.) require longer and more protracted due diligence cycles, as opposed to family offices, which usually have a significantly greater threshold for longer investment hold times.
+This difference make family office investors an incredibly attractive pool of capital for both funds and private deals alike.

 We will unpack further when exploring the increased direct investment trend in the family office landscape.
 The differences between the two is vast, with both playing a vital role in the AUM makeup of an array of investment opportunities.